KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 ```
     "Hello, World!"    // a string
     "./test_graph.png" // also a string
-    ""                 // empty string: forbidded
+    ""                 // empty string: forbidden
 ```

 ### Numbers

 A number is almost a C number of type **double**.
-Even if all fractional digits are zeros a number has to end in a decimal point and at least one trailing zero.
+Even if all fractional digits are zeros a number has to end in a decimal point and has to have at least one trailing zero.
 ```
     3.14 // a number
     2.72 // also a number